TL;DR

 The brains of business leaders are high-performance engines, but they are not invincible.
 The very environment that forges success also exposes them to a unique set of risks that accelerate cognitive wear and tear.

-According to 2024/2025 projections based on data from the UK's Health and Safety Executive (HSE), work-related stress, depression, or anxiety account for nearly half of all work-related ill health.
+According to 2024/2025 projections based on data from the UK public and industry sources and Safety Executive (HSE), work-related stress, depression, or anxiety account for nearly half of all work-related ill health.
 Leaders are at the sharp end of this trend.

 Key Risk Factors for Executive Cognitive Decline: